TalyaJ/spark-js-SDK/samples/authentication/README.md

 ## Introduction
 This sample code demonstrates Spark's login flows through _Implicit_ and _Explicit (Server)_ login: App and user authentication based on the OAuth2 protocol.

-The purpose of the samples provided here is to show you how you can acquire access and guest tokens in order to make authorized calls to Spark API.
+The purpose of the samples provided here is to show you how you can acquire access and guest tokens in order to make authorized calls to the Spark API.

 ## Prerequisites
 * A registered app on the [Spark Developers Portal](https://spark.autodesk.com/developers).
 For more information see the [tutorial](https://spark.autodesk.com/developers/reference/introduction/tutorials/register-an-app).